Datalog and Constraint Satisfaction with Infinite Templates: Definitions and basic facts

+On an input structure with $n$ elements a Datalog program of width $l$ can derive at most $n^l$ tuples, and it is clear that a fixed Datalog program can be evaluated on a given structure in polynomial time in the size of the structure.

-The procedure stops if no new tuples can be derived.
-We say that $\Pi$ is \emph{sound} for CSP$(\Gamma)$ if $S$ does not homomorphically map to $\Gamma$ whenever $\Pi$ derives \false\ on $S$.
-We say that $\Pi$ \emph{solves} CSP$(\Gamma)$ if $\Pi$ derives \false\ (i.e., adds the $0$-ary tuple to the relation for the symbol \false) on $S$ if and only if $S$ does not homomorphically map to $\Gamma$.
+We might use Datalog programs to solve constraint satisfaction problems $\Csp(\Gamma)$ for a template $\Gamma$ with signature $\tau$ as follows.
+Let $\Pi$ be a Datalog program whose set of EDBs is $\tau$, and let $\sigma$ be the set of IDBs of $\Pi$.
+We assume that there is one distinguished 0-ary intentional relation symbol \false.
+The program $\Pi$ is \emph{sound} for $\Csp(\Gamma)$ if every finite $\tau$-structure $S$ does not homomorphically map to $\Gamma$ whenever $\Pi$ derives \false\ on $S$.
+We say that $\Pi$ \emph{solves} $\Csp(\Gamma)$ if $\Pi$ derives \false\ (i.e., adds the $0$-ary tuple to the relation for the symbol \false) on $S$ if and only if $S$ does not homomorphically map to $\Gamma$.

+Feder and Vardi showed that deciding whether a given finite template $T$ has width $1$ is decidable (see also~\cite{DalmauPearson}).
+Only recently it has been shown that the question whether a finite structure $T$ has width $(l,k)$ is decidable as well~\cite{BoundedWidth}; surprisingly, it turns out that $\Csp(T)$ has width $l$, for $l \geq 2$, if and only if it has width $2$.